Getting Married at St Paul’s Knightsbridge

 Fr Alan Gyle is the Vicar.
-Please speak to him on a Sunday morning – or make an appointment to see him through his PA, Felicity Cranfield (see above).
+Please speak to him on a Sunday morning – or make an appointment to see him by calling 020 7201 9999.

 Arranging weddings is huge fun – and a great mixing up of conversations about very practical and also profound and spiritual things.
 We really look forward to getting to know you better and both to working with you to ensure a great wedding day and to helping to sustain and support you in your marriage during the many years ahead.

 The Reverend Alan Gyle